LCD-Smartie/LCDSmartie/README.md

 - There may/will be bugs

 ### Done this log
+- Major re-write of dnbridge.dll to compile under VS2022
+- Added 64bit target but CPU detection code is not 64bit compatible so it has had to go.
+There are plugins which can provide the same info though
+- Can now use variables in shutdown message
+- Fixed broadcast message handler for shutdown and logoff message screen
+- Reduced some CPU usage in virtual screen update and actions processing
+- Fixed a couple of issues with startup hiding and always on top.
+- Added a new project to have a stand alone config editor
 - ported winampctrl to lazarus
 - removed dependancy on cooltrayicon - lazarus has its own tray icon package
 - Fixed half screen issue when switching lcd emulation mode